BetterThanTomorrow/calva/README.md

   * Via [#calva](https://clojurians.slack.com/messages/calva/) at the Clojurians Slack.
   * Via filing issues.
 * Fix issues.
 PRs welcome!
 Calva is built using a combination of TypeScript and ClojureScript.
 The ClojureScript part uses the [shadow-cljs](http://shadow-cljs.org) tool chain.
 See the [How to Contribute](https://github.com/BetterThanTomorrow/calva/wiki/How-to-Contribute) page on the wiki for instructions on how to hack on Calva.
 TL;DR _It is super easy to get started!_
-* Fix typos.
-In the UI and in the docs.
+* Fix typos in the UI and in the docs.
 It might seem like a small enough thing to not bother about it, but really, typos get in the way of comprehension.
 Typos are bad, uhm?
 * Become a GitHub sponsor.
 Read on.

 ## Calva Sponsors ❤️